mrgswift/laravel-encryptenv/README.md

 index.php read-only to non-privileged users.
 These measures are obviously not full-proof, but it most likely will buy you more time to mitigate a disaster in the event your server is hacked or a malicious user attempts to retrieve the CONFIGKEY or one of your config file values.

-Your web service configuration files (nginx.conf, /etc/nginx/sites-available/*, httpd.conf, etc) should only be readable by the root user, otherwise your CONFIGKEY can be retrieved by a non-privileged shell user by simply opening the web service config file.
+Your web service configuration files (nginx.conf, /etc/nginx/sites-available/*, httpd.conf, etc) should only be readable by the root user, otherwise your CONFIGKEY can be retrieved by a non-privileged shell user by simply opening the config file.
 Most apache and nginx setups run their parent process as root, so there should not be an issue of the configuration files being readable by apache/nginx.

 An example configuration for nginx and apache are below.
 Configuration of nginx and apache are beyond the scope of this README.
 For help with nginx or apache, or for more information refer to: